PhD in Leadership Studies

 How many units are included?

-This program consists of 54 Graduate Units.
+This program consists of 57 Graduate Units (effective Fall 2017)

 When are classes scheduled?

 Each class typically meets once per week at 5:30 or 6:00 p.m. for 2 hours and 50 minutes.
 Summer and intersession classes typically hold more frequent class meetings.
 Students typically take 1-3 classes per semester and may take summer and intersession coursework.

 Please note that electives taken in other departments may not follow this class schedule.

 Yes.
 Classes are scheduled in the evenings and occasionally on weekends.
 Many students work full-time or part-time while completing this program.

 No, this program is offered on campus at the University of San Diego only.
 There is no online, hybrid, or distance learning option available.